 Dual Ratings: Dual ratings may be assigned to debt issues that have a put option or demand feature.
 The first component of the rating addresses the likelihood of repayment of principal and interest as due, and the second component of the rating addresses only the demand feature.
 The first component of the rating can relate to either a short-term or long-term transaction and accordingly use either short-term or long-term rating symbols.
-The second component of the rating relates to the put option and is assigned a short-term rating symbol (for example, 'AAA/A-1+' or 'A-1+/ A-1').
+The second component of the rating symbol (for example, 'AAA/A-1+' or 'A-1+/ A-1').
 With U.S. municipal short-term demand debt, the U.S. municipal short-term note rating symbols are used for the first component of the rating (for example, 'SP-1+/A-1+').